marcos-sem-s/datacamp-exercises/Understanding Data Engineering/03 - Moving and processing data.md

 | Parallel computing is used to provide extra processing power. | Parallel computing can't be used to optimize for memory usage. |
 | It's a good idea to use parallel computing to encode songs uploaded by artists to the .ogg format that Spotflix prefers. | It's a good idea to use parallel computing to update the employees table every morning. |

+> Great job helping Sasha improve.
+You're really getting the hang of this!
+OK, let's get to the last topic of this course: cloud computing!

 <br>

 ## Obscured by clouds